-If you plan to buy a used shipping container, then its condition and history are going to be major considerations.
+If you plan to purchase a used shipping container, then its condition and history are going to be major considerations.
 What you plan to use the container for will also come into it, with regards to the quality and cleanliness of a used cargo container.

 Some containers have really endured a very hard life with lots of sea travel, knocks, wear and tear and carting and storing all manner of items.
 In fact, some containers end up in such poor condition that their future usefulness is extremely limited.

 To make life easier, used shipping containers are graded according to their condition.
 So let’s quickly look at those grades so you can determine what quality you require:

 - A Grade Shipping Containers: These are in the best condition overall and tend to be in the age range of between 8 to 12 years.
 Seals are intact, surface rust has been removed and primed, the doors close securely, they have very little in the way of dents and scratches, and they are air and watertight.

 - B Grade Shipping Containers: This grade of the container is a little older at 10 to 14 years.
 There may be some rust present, but all the seals and doors are good, so the container is still watertight and airtight.
 A good container for general storage, but not as clean and tidy as an A Grade Container.

 - C Grade Shipping Containers: Obviously the worst condition of the three grades, but a budget-friendly model of a used shipping container.
 They are usually older than a B Grade Container, probably a bit dirty and rusty with a few dents, and likely the doors and seals are not water and airtight.